Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

-The next theorem shows that the \sigcGA is also able to optimize \OM within the same asymptotic time like many other EAs.
-For the proof, we show that, during \emph{each} of the $O(n\log n)$ iterations, each position can become relevant for selection with a decent probability of $\Omega(1/\sqrt{n})$.
+For the proof of the run time of the \sigcGA on \OM, we show that, during \emph{each} of the first $O(n\log n)$ iterations, each position can become relevant for selection with a decent probability of $\Omega(1/\sqrt{n})$.
 In contrast to \LO, there is no sudden change in the probability that~$1$s are saved.
 Thus, it takes $O(n\log n)$ iterations to set a frequency to $1 - 1/n$.
 However, this is done for all frequencies in parallel.
 Thus, the overall run time remains $O(n\log n)$.